8 Tips For Surviving Long Layovers

 Get Some Work Done

 So many people these days can do their jobs from anywhere.
 Are you one of them?
-Use your layover to take care of any and all of the work hanging over your head so you can enjoy your trip interruption free.
+Use your layover to take care of any and all of the work hanging over your head.
+Just don’t forget to set your out of office reminder before your board your flight so you can enjoy your trip interruption free.

-Some airports offer fitness centers on the premises.
-If you won’t be passing through one of those, try doing a yoga routine or bring some resistance bands in your carry-on for low-key strength exercises.
-Not only will you kill time, but you’ll also burn some energy to tire yourself out for the next flight, and burn some calories so you can really indulge in local treats on your vacation.
+Some airports offer fitness centers and yoga studios on the premises.
+If you won’t be passing through one of those, try doing a yoga routine, or bring some resistance bands and carry-on friendly fitness gear in your carry-on for low-key strength exercises.
+Not only will you kill time, but you’ll also burn enough energy to tire yourself out for the next flight, and burn some calories so you can really indulge in local treats on your vacation.
 Sure, you might get a few funny looks from people walking by, but you probably won’t see them again anyway—just brush it off.